DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 Dataocean AI has established itself as a trusted partner in the AI ecosystem, consistently delivering excellence and earning global recognition

+**Helen Wang**is marketing head of Dataocean AI，mainly responsible for open data community and challenge operation.

 ## Challenge Schedule

 The Challenge will follow this schedule: